Margaret Bullock (journalist)

-Margaret Bullock (née: Carson), also known as Tua-o-rangi, (4 January 1845 - 17 June 1903) was a New Zealand journalist, writer, feminist and social reformer.
+Margaret Bullock, also known as Tua-o-rangi, (4 January 1845 – 17 June 1903) was a New Zealand journalist, writer, feminist and social reformer.

 Biography

 Although there is little known about Margaret Bullock's early life, at age 24 she married George Bullock, a warehouse-man, on 10 February 1869 in Auckland.
 After eight years of marriage and the birth of five children, Margaret Bullock became a widow when her husband George died at sea aboard the May Queen in 1877.
 She then moved her family down to Wanganui to work as a reporter for the Wanganui Chronicle, owned by her brother, Gilbert Carson.
 As reporter and assistant editor for the Wanganui Chronicle, Bullock became one of New Zealand's first female parliamentary reporters.
 Under her pseudonym, Tua-o-rangi, Bullock published her first and only novel, Utu: a story of love, hate, and revenge in 1894.

 In 1902, Margaret Bullock was diagnosed with cancer and was forced to withdraw from political activism and retired from many of her suffrage organisations and committees.
 At the age of 57, Bullock died from cancer on 17 June 1903 at her home in Wanganui.